 Remember, just as the second circle is harder to work than the bull's-eye, the outer circle is more difficult than both of them!
 Work the bull's-eye and inner circle first, as you'll gain valuable experience and references.
 You'll need them when you work the companies in the outer circle.

 Taking Aim at a Real Target

 Let me explain how this circle strategy worked for me when I was running a cause-marketing program for a Boston hospital.
-(If you'd like to see a visual of this process and learn how blogs, social media and search engine optimization can help you recruit new partners, check out this post at my blog.)

 When I first started in my position, we enjoyed the support from a wonderful company - a Boston-based party supply chain with 50 area stores.
 The owners of the business were hospital supporters and happily agreed to launch our very first cause-marketing program.
 This company was right in our bull's-eye and it showed when we raised $40,000 in less than a month.